netdata/netdata/streaming/README.md

 For Netdata v1.9+, streaming can also be monitored via `access.log`.

-There is no any configuaration options for enabling or disabling stream data compression.
+There are no any configuration options for enabling or disabling stream data compression.
 A compressed data packet is determined and decompressed on the fly.

 ### Securing streaming communications